 Our Philadelphia work injury lawyers will review your accident case and look for evidence of negligence, such as defective scaffolding, missing safety harnesses, missing safety nets or faulty installation.
 Our goal is to help you recover the maximum compensation you are entitled to from all sources.

-Attorneys at the Law Offices of Gross & Kenny, LLP, are ready and available to answer any question you may have about your right to receive compensation after a fall injury at a construction site.
-Call 267-589-0090 or 215-512-1500 or contact us online to schedule a free consultation with a knowledgeable Philadelphia work injury lawyer.
+The attorneys of Gross & Kenny, LLP, are ready and available to answer any question you may have about your right to receive compensation after a fall injury at a construction site.
+Call 215-512-1500 or contact us online to schedule a free consultation with a knowledgeable Philadelphia work injury lawyer.